Tahini Chocolate Chip Oatmeal

 For the Caramelized Banana

-- 1 banana, sliced into 1/2 inch thick rounds (or cut in half then slice lengthwise, don’t cut them too thin or they’ll turn to mush)
+- 1 banana, sliced into 1/2 inch thick rounds (or cut in half then slice lengthwise, don’t cut them too thin or they’ll be mushy)

-- generous sprinkle of coconut sugar or drizzle of maple syrup
+- 1/2 tsp coconut sugar or maple syrup

 - sprinkle of cinnamon (optional)